- Mrs B.M.E. Rossay-Gilson (Head of Department)

 The department teaches in a suite of rooms situated principally on the top of K Block, although extensive use is also made of K1, our new Sanako Language Lab and the other IT suites the school has to offer.
 All of our classrooms are well equipped with white boards and audio visual facilities.

-We follow the iGCSE Edexcel specification and follow the textbook Tricolore Total.
+We follow the iGCSE Edexcel specification and the Hodder text book that accompanies this course

 We follow the AQA specification.